grafana/grafana/docs/sources/panels/visualizations/time-series/graph-time-series-stacking.md

 # Graph stacked time series

 > **Note:** This is a beta feature.
-Time series panel is going to replace the Graph panel in the future releases.
+Time series panel is going to replace the Graph panel in a future release.

 This section explains how to use Time series field options to control the stacking of the series and illustrates what the stacking options do.